Ehugbo

-Ehugbo often referred to as Afikpo, is the second largest urban area in Ebonyi State, Nigeria.
+Ehugbooften referred to as Afikpo, is the second largest urban area in Ebonyi State, Nigeria.
 It is the headquarters of the Afikpo North Local Government Area.

 It is situated in the southern part of Ebonyi State and is bordered to the north by the town of Akpoha, to the south by Unwana, to the south west by Edda LGA, to the east by the Cross River State and to the west by Amasiri town.
 Afikpo spans an area approximately 164 sqkm.
 It is located on 6 degrees north latitude and 8 degrees east longitude.
 Afikpo is a hilly area despite occupying a region low in altitude, which rises 350 feet above sea level.
-It is a transitional area between open grassland and tropical forest and has an average annual rainfall of 79 inch.
+It is a transitional area between open grassland and tropical forest and has an average annual rainfall of 79 in.

 The population of Afikpo is estimated at 156,611, according to the Nigerian 2006 Census.

 Climate

 Köppen-Geiger climate classification system classifies its climate as tropical wet and dry (Aw).